graf10a/Kaggle-Santander-Customer-Transaction-Prediction/README.md

 *Language:* Python

-The competition is still on-going.
-As soon as I have something to share, a script or a Jupyter notebook file, it will be added to this repository.
 Currently, the repository contains the following files:

 1. README.md -- this file.